MucusMerchant/Py-PX4-ECL/README.md

     .def(blah); // add bindings for all functions in Ekf.h and EstimatorInterface.h
 }
 ```
-note: &Ekf::setEkfGlobalOriginAltitude' breaks the module because it is not implemented
+note: '&Ekf::setEkfGlobalOriginAltitude' breaks the module because it is not implemented

 ### Getting Matrix library to work with numpy and python buffer
 Only the casting functionalities of Matrix types need to be exposed to Python.
 ALL other operations are either done in Numpy or internally by Ekf(), etc.